Troop1610/troop1610.github.io/derby.md

 idea of what is goiing on.

 ### 1. Cars should be made by Girl Scouts in the current year.
-The final assembly for all cars will be performed on-site using the kit provided.

 Cars can be assembled ahead of time.
 The size of the build plate is 6x16, and will be provided in your kit that you will recieve in advance.
-You are allowed to glue your pieces on, if you desire; however, any glued pieces must be completely dry prior to the event.
+You are allowed to glue your pieces on, if you desire; however, any glued pieces must be completely dry prior to final checkin (1:45pm).

 It is especially helpful to glue the baseplate to the weighted wheel piece, as that is the most likely place for the car to "come apart."